r-kan/semile/profiler/cpp_library/src/README.txt

 ------------------------------------------------
 Instruction to use the cpp profile library in client code
-    1. add the location of Monitor.h in compilation for example, g++ -c -I$(SEMILE_HOME)/profiler/cpp_library/src -o client.o client.cpp
+    1. include Monitor.h in source and add its location in compilation for example, g++ -c -I$(SEMILE_HOME)/profiler/cpp_library/src -o client.o client.cpp
     2. add Monitor.o in linking